 Tammy received her undergraduate degree from George Mason University in Psychology and has taken several post graduate classes for School Counseling.
 She was a peer counselor at GMU, and active in the Big Brother, Big Sister program for seven years through the Fairfax DFS, and still loves working with the community, especially in the areas of giving back.
 Tammy started working at The Arc of Loudoun in 2011.
 She started in The Aurora School and then transitioned to ALLY.
 At ALLY she worked with our self-advocates, and provided support to various programs.
 Tammy transitioned to The Arc of Loudoun staff in early 2013, as the lead in volunteer coordination, event planning and overseeing the staff of self-advocates.
 She returned to ALLY as the Program Director in 2014, she still manages the volunteer program which now has several hundred volunteers from the community; she also plans and manages all of the events and programs!
 Tammy lives in Leesburg with her husband and two children.

 Brittney Douress, ABA Instructor

-Brittney Douress has a B.S. in Community Health with a minor in Psychology from George Mason University and will be graduating with her Master’s Degree in Education and Applied Behavior Analysis from Arizona State University in May 2018.
+Brittany Douress has a B.S. in Community Health with a minor in Psychology from George Mason University.
+She graduated with her Master’s Degree in Education and Applied Behavior Analysis from Arizona State University in May 2018.
+Brittney is a Board Certified Behavior Analyst (BCBA) with many years of experience.
 Brittney has previously provided ABA services in-home, at The Aurora School, and now at Aurora Behavior Clinic (ABC).
 She loves utilizing ABA principles to help clients on the autism spectrum improve on their verbal behavior, social skills, and behavior challenges.
 She is eager to meet all of the ABC clients and can’t wait to begin implementing programs with them!

 Administrative Program Manager for the Aurora Behavior Clinic